inbo/tutorials/content/tutorials/spatial_variograms/index.md

 The reason I present this is, first of all, *educational* (take-home ideas summarized in the blue boxes).
 Beyond that, I experienced some frustration with reproducibility of some of the variograms common libraries would give me: they simply do not *document all the steps involved*.
 Most of the intermediate steps are trivial by themselves, and giving the combined procedure the fancy name "variogram" seems like "hiding traces" to me.
+Mastering the building blocks can empower you to get creative with them.
 As a bonus, and to my surprise, the **cross-calculation of distance and difference** seems to be *computationally more efficient* if implemented as below (<a href="#sec-crossdifference" class="quarto-xref">Section 2.4</a>), which **enables the calculation of variograms for far bigger data sets**.
 But your mileage may vary, so feel invited to try it yourself.